donnjonn/HTML_classifier/README.md

 ```
 python getattrs_any.py
 ```
-(Make sure to use the correct URL in config.py)
+(Make sure to use the correct URL in config.py).<br/>
+Note: this doesn't work perfectly yet. <br/>
+If you want a better dataset use the site included under the folder 'django-ecommerce'.<br/>
+data_augment.tsv is a dataset generated using this site.
+(See 'Setup site')

 Afterwards to make a usable dataset out of this data, run:
 ```